robotix/2020.robotix.in/_events/nexus.md

 * If it’s a triangle, the bot has to proceed towards the left and towards right if it’s a quadrilateral.
 It also has to blink an LED once if it’s a triangle and twice if it’s a quadrilateral obstacle.

+* Note : The number of times the bot has to blink its LED as well as the direction of traversal can change in different so as to prevent hardcoding.

 ##### Round 2

 * In the second round, the distance between the circles will vary and not remain uniform.
 Further, obstacles, which will also be quadrilaterals, will contain a barcode that the bot has to read.